L0Lock/BlenderSE-ProFormaComments/README.md

 > [Importing remote, or any JSON · Issue #132 · Benjol/SE-AutoReviewComments](https://github.com/Benjol/SE-AutoReviewComments/issues/132#issuecomment-2249041323)

 ## Adding new entries

+While technically you need to edit only one file, the following steps allow to automatically update the readme.
+In the future, ideally it should also allow adding entries from either json or md formats as the contributor wishes.

 - Edit `generation/comments_contrib.js` (see bellow guidelines)